gymshark/ios-parameterized-tests/README.md

 1. In Xcode, navigate in menu: File > Swift Packages > Add Package Dependency
 2. Add `https://github.com/gymshark/ios-parameterized-tests.git`
 3. For the Dependency Rule, Select "Up to Next Major" with `1.0.0`.
 Click Add Package.
-4. Under `Package Product` look for XCTShark and under `Target` select your test target.
+4. Under `Package Product` look for XCTSharkParameterized and under `Target` select your test target.
 5. Click Add Package.

 #### Adding it to a package